bitrise-io/devcenter/_articles/en/reviews/ship-add-on-beta-version.md

 Deployment with Ship includes automatic re-sign and artifact generation and we store all the previous versions too.
 The app’s metadata, all the marketing copy, and screenshots can also be edited on the spot and non-developer people can manage it.

-{% include message_box.html type="info" title="Ship language" content="As of right now, Ship is only available in English."%}
+{% include message_box.html type="info" title="Ship language" content="As of right now, Ship is only available in English locale.
+No other language submissions are supported."%}

 You can do a whole lot of things with Ship: